nus-cs2113-AY2425S1/ip/docs/README.md

 Pythia chatbot is desktop app **designed to help you manage all of your tasks, optimized for use via command-line interface**.
-It is a  app that allows adding tasks, deleting, marking and saving them for later.
+It allows for adding tasks, deleting, marking and saving them for later.

 # Table of Contents
 - [Quick start](#quick-start)